-Enhancing Private Sector Development: An engine for Africa’s Inclusive Growth
+Private Sector Development: An engine for Inclusive & Sustainable Growth

 The implementation of the Bank's vision for the development of this sector uses a number of approaches, including: improving the business environment, support for private companies, strengthening institutions and financial systems, the promotion of regional integration and trade, and the creation of a demonstrative effect that attract resources from other donors.

 The Bank continues to make significant investments to stimulate private sector growth in Africa.
 To this end, it has at its disposal a number of financial instruments of different risk classes, ranging from senior secured debt to direct equity, including quasi equity instruments.
 While the Bank holds some direct equity positions in financial institutions, the majority of the equity investments are channeled through private equity funds.

 Bank’s New Private Sector Department supports transactions and therefore to the delivery of the High 5 Priority areas.

 Focal Point for Bank’s Hi5 Private Sector Activities:

 - 13/10/2017 - “Betting on Africa to Feed the World”: Adesina, 2017 World Food Prize Laureate, to deliver Norman Borlaug Lecture on World Food Day